xkyleann/FaceRecognition_AttandanceSystem/FaceRecognitionAttandanceSysytem/README.md

-# Face Recognition Attandence System  | AGH Software Studio Project | Instruction
+# Face Recognition Attandence System  | Software Studio Project | Instruction
 - This project aims to create a face recognition attendance system using Python and OpenCV.
 The system will detect and recognize faces in real-time and keep track of attendance.
 -  [FaceRecognition.zip](https://drive.google.com/file/d/1H5VArBx0FVuSUGGIQmN7Hvn5l0OB6fka/view)